Sivaprasad-V/NYC-TAXI-Azure-Data-Engineering-Project/README.md

-# NYC TAXI🚖 Azure End-to-End Data Engineering Project 🚀
+# NYC TAXI🚖Azure End-to-End Data Engineering Project🚀

 Welcome to my **Azure End-to-End Data Engineering Project**!
 In this project, I used various Azure tools and technologies to **ingest, transform, and serve data** efficiently.
 Let’s dive into what I’ve built step by step. 🛠️